Children's social services 'near crisis'

 Six councils had a drop in the number of looked-after children - Denbighshire, Ceredigion, Carmarthenshire, Swansea, Neath Port Talbot and Newport.

-The average cost of a foster placement provided by local authorities is around £23,327 a year, while those provided by an independent agency cost £43,378 on average.
+The average cost of a foster placement provided by local authorities is about £23,327 a year, while those provided by an independent agency cost £43,378 on average.

 Residential care - for example a children's home - is generally more expensive and costs can range between £2,500 and £16,000 a week.